-Although we consider sex education to be an integral part of the general education of children and youth, we still present it separately.
-We do so in order to emphasize its importance in the psychic development of a person, because it is overestimated; to point out its breadth and complexity, because it is understood too narrowly and one-sidedly; and finally to warn of the major and worrying consequences of the neglected, negative sexual upbringing of a young person.
+Sex education is an integral part of the general education of children and youth, but we present it separately to highlight its importance in the psychic development of a person.
 For a person cannot but be sexually brought up: they do so in a positive or negative way; there is no third possibility.

 The meaning of sex education as part of mental development is that it builds in a young person three very important life attitudes:

-a) attitude towards sexuality and its role in human life;
+- Attitude towards sexuality and its role in human life.

-b) attitude towards the opposite sex and towards the relationship between the sexes in society and in private life;
+- Attitude towards the opposite sex and towards the relationship between the sexes in society and in private life.

 The attitude of an individual in sexual life, their successes in that area and the degree of satisfaction and happiness in sexual activity depend on these attitudes.

 Sex education of a young person cannot and must not be limited to teaching about the philosophy of sexual life.
 Human sexuality is not only a biological, but equally a psychological and social phenomenon.
-That is why young people should be shown sexuality in all its forms: as a natural need and instinct in a person, as a drive of strong emotional reactions and conflicts, as an important factor in interpersonal relationships and social value of the individual.
-We experience our sexuality much more on the emotional than on the intellectual level of our psyche.
-Therefore, knowledge of sexuality alone is not enough; above all, a healthy, realistic attitude towards it is needed.
 It is more of an emotional than a rational function in a person, so it cannot be learned as much as it can be nurtured.

-Proper sex education of the young generation can play a very important role in preventing various mental ailments, mental illnesses and socially negative phenomena.
-So called nervous people, irritable, grumpy, explosive and aggressive people, and people with “weak nerves”, are often individuals who do not know how to achieve their sexuality in a full-fledged way because their life development has not enabled them to do so.
-The cause for various neuroses and other mental disorders often need to be looked for in the wrong psychosexual development of a sick person.
-Chronic dissatisfaction in sexual life in many cases reduces work ability, and is very often the cause of passionate alcohol consumption.
+Nervous people, irritable, grumpy, explosive and aggressive people, and people with “weak nerves” are often individuals who do not know how to achieve their sexuality in a full-fledged way.
+The cause for various neuroses and other mental disorders need to be looked for in the wrong psychosexual development of a sick person.

-Improper sexual upbringing is a significant cause of failure in marriage, conflicts between the sexes, toxic emotional atmosphere in the family, and hence the cause of the wrong general upbringing of the young generation.
-Anarchy and irresponsibility in sexual life, maintaining prostitution, spreading sexually transmitted diseases, a large number of unwanted pregnancies and violent abortions – all these are largely the consequences of the negative educational impact of the environment on the formation of the sexual part of a young person.
+Improper sexual upbringing is a significant cause of failure in marriage, conflicts between the sexes and toxic emotional atmosphere in the family.
+Anarchy and irresponsibility in sexual life are largely the consequences of the negative educational impact of the environment on the sexual part of a young person.